psevestre/openid-fapi/Financial_API_WD_001.md

 The Financial-grade API aims to provide specific implementation guidelines for online financial services to adopt by developing a REST/JSON data model protected by a highly secured OAuth profile.
 The Financial-grade API security profile can be applied to online services in any market area that requires a higher level of security than provided by standard OAuth or OpenID Connect.

 This document is Part 1 of FAPI Security Profile 1.0 that specifies the Financial-grade API and it provides a profile of OAuth that is suitable to be used in the access of read-only financial data and similar use cases.
-A higher level of security profile is provided in Part 2, suitable for read and write financial access APIs and other similar situations where the risk is higher.
+A higher level of security profile is provided in [Financial-grade API Security Profile 1.0 - Part 2: Advanced][Part2], suitable for read and write financial access APIs and other similar situations where the risk is higher.

 Although it is possible to code an OpenID Provider and Relying Party from first principles using this specification, the main audience for this specification is parties who already have a certified implementation of OpenID Connect and want to achieve a higher level of security.
 Implementers are encouraged to understand the security considerations contained in Section 7.6 before embarking on a 'from scratch' implementation.